AviatrixSystems/Docs/HowTos/config_FortiGate.rst

 3. Configure Dataplane interfaces
 ------------------------------------------

-- Using AWS console, create two additional Network Interfaces in AWS console with following subnet association (Naming is optional):
+- Using the AWS console, create two additional Network Interfaces in the AWS console with the following subnet association (Naming is optional):

  - “WAN” Port (Eth1)